 If a student does not have Introduction to Psychology course in transfer from an accredited institution, then the student must complete PSY2000, Introduction to Psychology, prior to completing any other course.
 This course does not count toward the 30 required credits.
-PSY4500, Capstone in Psychology, must be the student's last course on their degree plan.
+PSY4500, Capstone in Psychology, must be the stude nt's I as t course on their degree plan.